Person

 Ethical Sourcing

-• Stone’s lifespan can exceed hundreds of years.
+• Stone can last for hundreds of years

 • Raw material extraction